Who is Buddha? Origin, history and significance in Buddhism

 What does "Buddha" mean?

-“The Awakened One”, the one who has attained a profound understanding of the nature of mind.
+"The Awakened One," one who achieves a profound understanding of the nature of the mind.

 Why put a Buddha statue in your home?